 Hit the Trails at These 7 Great Day Hikes Near Albany, NY

-When the weather is nice, nothing beats taking a hike along a scenic trail in the great outdoors.
-Not only is it an excellent way to stay active and stretch your legs, but hiking allows you to experience the beauty of nature.
-To get started, here are 7 great day hikes near Albany that are worth the trip.
+When the weather is nice, nothing beats taking a hike along a scenic trail in the great outdoors!
+Stretch your legs, stay active, and take in the beauty of nature.
+Here are seven great day hikes near Albany to get you started.

 Day hikes can be a fun family adventure, and Peebles Island State Park offers easy hiking trails a short drive north of Albany.
 There are miles of paths throughout the wooded area, but the best one is the Perimeter Trail, which travels along the waterfront.